Who Can Register to Vote in Maryland?

 - Download a voter registration application (English or Spanish) in PDF format, complete and sign it, and return the original by mail or in person to the Board of Elections (address on the back of the form); or

 - Obtain a form in person from the Board of Elections, the Motor Vehicle Administration (MVA), county libraries, offices such as the Departments of Health or Social Services, and U.S. post offices.
-See list of registration application sites – Where Do I Register?; or
+See list of registration application sites – Where Do I Register?
+(Note: These locations may not be available due to COVID-19 closures); or

 - Call the Board of Elections at 240-777-8500 (Braille applications are available); or

-- Register and vote the same day at an Early Voting Center during the early voting period.
+- Register and vote the same day on Primary Election Day, June 2, 2020.
 You must bring identification that proves where you live.
 More information.
-Note: It is best to register by the voter registration deadline (3 weeks before the election), but you can register and vote the same day at early voting if you bring verifiable identification.
+Note: It is best to register by the voter registration deadline (May 27, 2020), but you can register and vote the same day at in-person voting on election day voting if you bring verifiable identification.

 How Often Do I Have To Register?